jmccarey/groupme-bot-starter/README.md

 * Install dependencies with `npm install`
 * Setup a `.env` for storing your GroupMe bot id
     * Copy `.env.example` to `.env` with `cp .env.example .env`
+    * Put your TBA API key in the key field for the value 'API_KEY'
     * Put your bot id in the key field for the value `BOT_ID` and save

 ### 3. Starting The Server